informXR/iXRLibForWebXR/README.md

 ## Authentication

-To use iXRLibForWebXR, you need to provide authentication data when creating an IXR instance.
+To use iXRLibForWebXR, you need to provide authentication data when creating an iXR instance.
 The required fields are:

 - `appId`: Your application ID
 - `orgId`: Your organization ID